stevenwang-arm/test/README.md

 BT Prototyping Kit (CY8CPROTO-062-4343W) based on [Cypress Amazon FreeRTOS Project](https://github.com/cypresssemiconductorco/amazon-freertos).

 # Contents of this repository
 `aia/`: contains the reference AIA client implementation, including crypto related utility functions.
 It also contains a header file `aia_platform.h`, which describes the platform specific APIs that need to be implemented in order to run the AIA application.
 `CY8CPROTO-062-4343W.patch`: a patch file generated aganist a release version of Cypress Amazon FreeRTOS project.
 It can be applied to set up an AIA demo project that runs on CY8CPROTO-062-4343W board.
 Details can be found in the **Set up the demo on CY8CPROTO-062-4343W** section.
-`LICENSE`: MIT license
+`LICENSE`: MIT license.
 `README.md`: this file.

 # Set up the demo on CY8CPROTO-062-4343W